翻譯進度

 3Route::get('/user/subscribe', function (Request $request) {

-This method will set the trial period ending date on the subscription record within your application's database, as well as instruct Paddle to not begin billing the customer until after this date.
+When your application receives the subscription_created event, Cashier will set the trial period ending date on the subscription record within your application's database as well as instruct Paddle to not begin billing the customer until after this date.

 You may determine if the user is within their trial period using either the onTrial method of the user instance or the onTrial method of the subscription instance.
 The two examples below are equivalent: